Investor 'stumbles' into 30,000% gain after buying Beeple NFT for $969 By Cointelegraph - Up News Info

 Investor ‘stumbles’ into 30,000% gain after buying Beeple NFT for $969

-Edward Fairchild, one of the founders of LA-based cannabis company THC Design, revealed that he “stumbled” into buying an NFT from acclaimed digital artist “Beeple” that has since increased in value by 30,000% since he purchased it in December.
+Edward Fairchild, one of the founders of Los Angeles-based cannabis company THC Design, revealed that he “stumbled” into buying a nonfungible token, or NFT, from acclaimed digital artist “Beeple” that has since increased in value 30,000% since he purchased it in December 2020.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.